Chapter 7 Bankruptcy Support in Miami

 3. Relief from Stay – Creditors can legally seek relief from stay to foreclose if their property is secured.

-4. Trustee Assignment – The case will be assigned to a Florida Chapter 7 bankruptcy trustee.
-A meeting will be held to ask you general questions about your bankruptcy petition.
+4. Trustee Assignment – The case will be assigned to a Chapter 7 bankruptcy trustee in Miami.
+A meeting will be held where you can ask general questions about your bankruptcy petition, if any.
 This will involve you, your attorney, and the trustee.

 5. Objection to Exemptions – Your trustee has the power to assert objections to any exemptions claimed in your Chapter 7 bankruptcy petition.